TECHNOLOGY

 Quantum Error Detection (QED)

 Quantum Error Detection (QED) increases application performance by boosting fidelities over the native properties of quantum hardware.
-Resonators have a known, dominant quantum error channel, called single photon loss, leading to erasures, or errors on known qubits.
+Cavities have a known, dominant quantum error channel, called single photon loss, leading to erasures, or errors on known qubits.
 These are less damaging errors a quantum system can experience.
 DRQs enable detection of erasure events with high fidelity.
 The record of their occurrence can be discarded from the output data record through a post-selection process, making QED hardware native to the DRQ architecture.

 Benefits

-• High coherence times
+- High coherence times

-• Very favorable error profile with resonators
+- Very favorable error profile with cavities

-• Errors convert to erasures in known, high-fidelity ways
+- Errors convert to erasures in known, high-fidelity ways

 Real-Time Control Flow